-GRAPHICS / DVC Mr Dodds - Room 75

-T Year 11 Graphics [11GDS] Year 12 Graphics [12GDS] Year 13 Graphics [13GDS] Prerequisites: Prerequisites: Prerequisites: Not Applicable.
+Graphics / DVC Mr Dodds - Room E1 Year 11 Graphics [11GDS] Year 12 Graphics [12GDS] Year 13 Graphics [13GDS] Prerequisites: Prerequisites: Prerequisites: Not Applicable.
 Preferable to have completed Year 10 Graphics.
-12 Credits at Year 11 Graphics or by TIC Permission.
+10 Credits at Year 11 Graphics or by TIC Permission.
 12 Credits at Year 12 Graphics or by TIC Permission.
-Course Information: Course Information: Course Information: In this course students will be given a range of design problems to solve.
-Each of the problems will challenge student's design thinking whilst helping them to develop their visual communication skills.
-Design problems range from In this course students focus on solving one design problem for the whole of the first semester.
+Course Information: Course Information: Course Information: In this course, students will tackle a variety of design problems that challenge their design thinking and enhance their visual communication skills.
+These problems range from product design to architectural design.
+In this course students focus on solving one design problem for the whole of the first semester.
 The design problem could be either architectural or a product design.
 In this course students focus on solving one design problem for the whole of the first semester.
-The design problem could be either architectural or a product design. packaging to architecture design.
-Visual communication skills covered in Year 11 are: • Freehand sketching/ideation Students build on the techniques and knowledge learnt in Year 11 to produce a portfolio of work that demonstrates their design thinking as well as their visual communication skills.
-Graphics/DVC at this level requires students to demonstrate a higher depth of thinking, research and visual communication than in previous years.
-Instrumental drawing Modelling Rendering/shading Computer aided design (CAD) This course covers knowledge and skills from a wide range of design contexts and supports other technology subjects such as Product Design, Building and Engineering.
-(Note: there are no exams in this subject.)
+The design problem could be either architectural or a product design.
+Key visual communication skills covered in Year 11 include: Students build on the techniques and knowledge learnt in Year 11 to produce a portfolio of work that demonstrates their design thinking as well as their visual Graphics/DVC at this level requires students to demonstrate a higher depth of thinking, research and visual communication than in previous years.
+Freehand sketching/ideation Instrumental drawing Modelling Rendering/shading Computer-aided design (CAD) communication skills.
 In semester two, students focus their attention on the external standards.
 (Note: there are no exams in this subject.)
 In semester two students focus on completing their external standards.
 (Note: there are no exams in this subject.).
-Once the external standards are complete students are invited to design an exhibit to show off the design solution they developed in semester 1.
-Internal Assessments: To be confirmed Internal Assessments: AS91341 Develop a spatial design OR AS91342 Develop a product design Internal Assessments: AS91628 Exhibit a design outcome OR AS91629 Resolve a spatial design OR AS91630 Resolve a product design External Assessments: To be confirmed External Assessments: AS91337 Visual communication AS91338 Produce working drawings AS91339 Instrumental perspective AS91627 Initiate design ideas (Level 3) External Assessments: AS91627 Initiate design ideas AS91631 Produce working drawings Endorseable: Yes Endorseable: Yes Endorseable: Yes Internal Credits: 9 Internal Credits: 6 Internal Credits: 12 External Credits: 9 External Credits: 14 External Credits: 10 Level of Credits: 1 Level of Credits: 2 and 3 Level of Credits: 3 Leads to: 12 Graphics Leads to: 13 Graphics University Entrance Approved Examinable for Scholarship
+This course integrates knowledge and skills from diverse design contexts and supports other technology subjects such as Product Design, Building, and Engineering.
+(Note: There are no exams in this subject.)
+Internal Assessments: Internal Assessments: AS91341 Develop a spatial design OR AS91342 Develop a product design Internal Assessments: AS91628 Exhibit a design outcome OR AS91629 Resolve a spatial design OR AS91630 Resolve a product design AS92001 Use representation techniques to visually communicate own product or spatial design outcome External Assessments: AS91337 Visual communication AS91338 Produce working drawings AS91339 Instrumental perspective External Assessments: AS91627 Initiate design ideas AS91631 Produce working drawings External Assessments: AS92002 Develop product or spatial design ideas informed by the consideration of people AS91631 Produce working drawings (Level 3 - optional) AS92003 Use instrumental drawing techniques to communicate own product or spatial design outcome Endorsable: Yes Endorsable: Yes Endorsable: Yes Internal Credits: 5 Internal Credits: 6 Internal Credits: 12 External Credits: 10 External Credits: 10 External Credits: 10 Level of Credits: 1 Level of Credits: 2 and 3 Level of Credits: 3 Leads to: 12 Graphics Leads to: 13 Graphics University Entrance Approved Examinable for Scholarship